mit1mit1/devopscons22syd/soft(wareless)Skills/timeManagement.md

 ## Write tomorrow's list today

-Know what to do.
+Writing a list can help you know what to do.

-Don't confuse quality with quantity.

-Have 3 to 5 items in a day.
+Don't confuse quality with quantity - have 3 to 5 items in a day.

-Start with just the number one item.
+Start with just the number one item so you can focus.

-## Use more than one list

-Might be helpful to have a separate list for daily items, weekly items, monthly items.
+Use more than one list - it might be helpful to keep separate lists for daily items, weekly items and monthly items.
 Update all of them at the end of the day.

 ## Winning the to-do list